Terrazzo Floors in UK Homes: Care, Polishing & Restoration Explained

 - Older terrazzo floor restored in one day

-About the author: David Allen has spent more than 25 years working with terrazzo and other traditional floor finishes in UK homes, focusing on careful assessment, honest advice, and long-term results rather than quick cosmetic fixes.
+About the author: David Allen has spent more than 25 years working with terrazzo and other traditional floor finishes in UK homes, focusing on careful assessment, clear explanation, and long-term behaviour rather than short-term cosmetic fixes.

-If you’d like professional guidance on your own floor, you can arrange a terrazzo assessment and get clear advice based on its condition, not assumptions.
+If you’d like professional guidance on your own floor, you can arrange a terrazzo assessment and get advice based on what the surface is actually doing, not assumptions.

 Recent Posts: